 Accommodation is a little less abundant here and what is available Is generally of the high-end variety, so this isn’t the place to stay for those on a budget.
 That said, considering the sophisticated sights there is to take in here, it seems fitting that the accommodation is of a standard to match.

-5. Penalolen: Best Area to Stay in Santiago de Chile for Wine Lovers
+7. Penalolen, where to stay in Santiago for Wine Lovers

 Located in the east of the city, directly south of Las Condes, Penalolen is another relatively quiet, residential area.
 However, there is one very big, incredibly famous reason to stay here, and that’s its vineyards.